 The four-deck yacht features an exterior by Omega Architects with an interior courtesy Harrison Eidsgaard.
 Extensive structural and decorative glass is a key focus of the exterior design and helps to enhance the indoor and outdoor connection of the design.

 Frank Laupman of Omega Architects said: “We added a touch of aggression by way of sharp angles.
 The overall effect is the look of a leaping animal.”

 The Harrison Eidsgaard interior meanwhile has been described as a “versatile canvas” that can be personalised late in the process without affecting the construction programme and delivery date.
 Speaking about the design, co-founder Ben Harrison said: “The whole premise of the design is about the view – indoor-outdoor living is the primary driver.”

 Accommodation is for a total of 12 guests in a full 10.3 metre beam owner’s stateroom and five guest cabins.
 The crew quarters meanwhile allows for a staff of 13.

-Power will come from a pair of MTU 16V 4000 M65L engines for a top speed of 22 knots and range of 4,400 nautical miles at 12 knots.
+Project Akira will be powered by a pair of IMO III-compliant MTU 16V 4000 M65L engines for a top speed of 22 knots and range of 4,400 nautical miles at 12 knots.